The Social Impact of Drug & Alcohol

 3. These families don’t have someone to help them

-Even though help is available, these families don’t know where to start or don’t feel comfortable asking for help.
+Even though professional help is available, these families don’t know where to start or don’t feel comfortable asking for help.
 They may even feel undeserving of these services or don’t think they need help from outside sources.

 Coworkers are increasingly stressed from picking up extra shifts and wondering about their safety when a drug addict shows up to work in a state of intoxication.
 They work harder to make sure that their place of employment stays in business.

-Impact on the Healthcare System
+The Impact on the Healthcare System

-Impact on the Economy
+The Impact on the Economy

 Drug addiction is expensive.
 It costs a lot of money to buy the substances to fuel a drug habit.
 Drug addicts also have a difficult time holding jobs, paying bills, and saving money.
 But drug abuse also causes the economy to feel the impact.
+The staggering economic toll of substance abuse in the United States is undeniable.
+Annually, alcohol misuse and illicit drug use cost the economy an estimated $249 billion and $193 billion, respectively.

 Drug abuse costs the country billions every year, due to: